 The goal is to keep the wheel from spinning freely during loading.
 It doesn’t matter how it gets locked, just as long as it does.

 Now, lift the front of the kayak onto the tailgate or bed extension after the wheel in the keel is secured into position.

 Make sure your kayak is balanced before heading to the back.
 You don’t want it to topple over and get damaged or hurt someone.
 Simply hoist your kayak and slide it into your truck bed when you reach the back of it.

 Both your kayak and your truck will be protected if you place a piece of padding between the truck cab and the front of your kayak.

 Step 5: Beaver tail and overdrive have special instructions

 If you have an overdrive on your kayak, make sure to remove it before loading it into the truck bed.
-The overdrive should not be used to carry your kayak since it will put unnecessary stress on the hull.
+The overdrive should not be used to carry your kayak since it will stress the hull unnecessarily.

 If your kayak has a beaver tail rudder, it is advised that you use a cart to load and unload it from your vehicle.